Microservices architecture on Azure Kubernetes Service (AKS)

 This reference architecture is focused on microservices architectures, although many of the recommended practices will apply to other workloads running on AKS.

+A microservice is a loosely coupled, independently deployable unit of code.
+Microservices typically communicate through well-defined APIs and are discoverable through some form of service discovery.
+The service should always be reachable even when the pods move around.
 The Kubernetes Service object is a natural way to model microservices in Kubernetes.
-A microservice is a loosely coupled, independently deployable unit of code.
-Microservices typically communicate through well-defined APIs, and are discoverable through some form of service discovery.
-The Kubernetes Service object provides a set of capabilities that match these requirements:

 In a microservices architecture, services should not share data storage.
 Each service should own its own private data in a separate logical storage, to avoid hidden dependencies among services.
 The reason is to avoid unintentional coupling between services, which can happen when services share the same underlying data schemas.
 Also, when services manage their own data stores, they can use the right data store for their particular requirements.
 For more information, see Designing microservices: Data considerations.

 Avoid storing persistent data in local cluster storage, because that ties the data to the node.
 Instead,